cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 The learning that had resulted directly from working on the Ant Colony intruiged and highly interested both of us.
 The pathfinding in the ant colony simulation was very basic and each ant only "thought" about it's own best interests, with BOIDS the emphasis is on large flocking behaviours.

+We originally found the idea to include the use of Boids in our project by looking at Marija Brezbadica's website, but as she will not be around in  the second semester she is unable to take on any final year projects.
 ### Achievements

 > What functions will the project provide?
 Who will the users be?